Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Networking

 \subsubsection{Overview}

 \

-Research in edge computing task offloading encompasses a spectrum of crucial topics \cite{li2022resource,abbas2017mobile}.
+Research in task offloading encompasses a spectrum of crucial topics \cite{li2022resource, 10638123}.
 Efficient task partitioning and scheduling, ensuring optimal allocation of tasks between edge devices and the cloud, form a foundational aspect.
-The effective management of limited resources on edge devices, spanning computing, storage, and communication, is a critical consideration \cite{tang2022blockchain}.
+The effective management of limited edge resources from computing, storage, to communication, is a critical consideration \cite{tang2022blockchain}.